ansel9618/youtube-etl/README.md

 ## **Containerization**

-To deploy Airflow on Docker, the official [docker-compose.yaml](https://airflow.apache.org/docs/apache-airflow/2.6.2/docker-compose.yaml) file is used with some changes.
+To deploy Airflow on Docker, the official [docker-compose.yaml](https://airflow.apache.org/docs/apache-airflow/2.6.2/docker-compose.yaml) file is used with some changes;

 1. The image used is an extended image, built using a Dockerfile.
 The below command is used to build an extended image called `extending-image`